Nutzzz/GameFinder/README.md

   - `Dictionary<string, List<string>>?
 Metadata`

 The Metadata dictionary may include (depending on available information): "ReleaseDate", "Description", "Developers", "Publishers", "Genres", "ImageUrl", etc.

+### Supported Package Managers

+This is a new category of handler for GameCollector.
+It is Windows-only for now.

+- Winget

 ### Supported Emulators